imazen/resizer-web/content/pages/licenses/contribute.md

 You accept and agree to the following terms and conditions for Your present and future Contributions submitted to the Managing Organization, UNLESS you explicitly state otherwise when making future contributions.
-You ackowledge, however, that we will be unable to accept your contributions if they are not provided under this agreement.
+You ackowledge, however, that we will be unable to accept your Contributions if they are not provided under this agreement.

 Except for the license granted herein to the Managing Organization and recipients of software distributed by the Managing Organization, You reserve all right, title,